top of page

 It looks good and also shows that the print on the mount is ready to be framed because that's what some of your customers are likely to do.
 We've taken a simple and inexpensive approach to this, and not what a professional framing shop would usually do, and found that a relatively thick and inexpensive A2 off-white paper can be found in 'The Works' (A2 size) Crawford & Black Sketch Pad.
 The whole pad = £4 but there are 15 pages, so each A2 page costs 27p.
 We used double-sided tape, placed the print in the centre of the mount and the whole process takes very little time.

-However, we should also mention that we have recently seen on Amazon, two companies, one called Cello Express,
+We should also mention that we have recently seen on Amazon, two companies, one called Cello Express,

 and the other Leuoso, neither of which we have dealt with, selling what appears to be the same or very similar bags to Transpack.
 They seem to include delivery in their price to Mainland UK and it's also worth checking out their prices.